CC-VPSTO: Chance-Constrained Via-Point-Based Stochastic Trajectory Optimisation for Online Robot Motion Planning under Uncertainty: Sample Average Approximation

-To use Eq.~\eqref{eq:approx} in the optimisation problem Eq.~\eqref{eq:cc_opt_basic}, we must construct a surrogate deterministic optimisation problem.
-A naive approach is to simply replace $P(G=1)$ by its approximation, \ie requiring that $\frac{k}N\leq\eta$ at $\xb$.
-In the remainder, we write this constraint as a bound on the number of particles in violation, \ie $k\leq \eta N$.
-When the number of samples approaches infinity, the solution to this approach asymptotically converges to the original chance constraint as depicted in Eq.~\eqref{eq:cc_opt_basic}.
-However, when using a finite set of particles, the Monte--Carlo approximation does not guarantee that the real chance constraint is satisfied at $\xb$.
-Thus, we need to account for the gap between the true and the approximate probability.
-This is achieved by strengthening the constraint on the approximate probability.
-Therefore, instead of asking for $k\leq\eta N$, as in the naive approach, we require that $k\leq\kthres$ for some $\kthres<\eta N$.
-The precise value of $\kthres$ depends on the number of particles $N$ and the desired \emph{confidence} $1-\beta$ that a solution $\xb$ satisfying $k\leq\kthres$ satisfies the real chance constraint.
+We can now use the approximation in Eq.~\eqref{eq:approx} to construct a surrogate constraint of the intractable chance constraint in the optimisation problem Eq.~\eqref{eq:cc_opt_basic}.
+A naïve approach is to simply replace $P[G_{\xb}=1]$ in Eq.~\eqref{eq:cc_binom_version} by its approximation, \ie require that $\frac1Ns_N(\xb;D)\leq\eta$, or equivalently that $s_N(\xb;D)\leq\eta N$.
+By the law of large numbers, when the number of samples approaches infinity, the feasible set of this surrogate constraint asymptotically converges to that of the original chance constraint (cf. Eq.~\eqref{eq:cc_binom_version}).
+However, when using a finite number of samples, satisfaction of the surrogate constraint does not guarantee that the original chance constraint is satisfied.
+The reason is that we need to account for the approximation error in Eq.~\eqref{eq:approx}.
+This can be achieved through strengthening the surrogate constraint: by requiring that